 The GYE website has an entire division dedicated to helping people with filters.
-See www.Venishmartem.com.
+See venishmartem.com.
 Filters range from "server" to "client" based, free or commercial, Jewish or non-Jewish.
 There is something there to meet anyone's needs.
 On our website, we can also learn about how the different types of filters work and what the terms mean, such as "server based", "client based", "white-list", "blacklist" etc...

-If you're looking for a free, relatively solid and simple-to-use filter, we recommend the Venishmartem Cloud Filter (www.venishmartem.com/vcf).
+If you're looking for a free, relatively solid and simple-to-use filter, we recommend the Venishmartem Cloud Filter (www.vcfprotection.com).
 Your settings are changeable only by Venishmartem staff, and it cannot be removed.
-In cases where the VCF filter won't work for you (like on mobile devices), GYE also has a special "filter-Gabai" who can hold the password for you.
-This way, we never need to have the password ourselves and can feel truly free!
-Contact the filter-Gabai at filter-gye@gmail.com.
-(You may also ask advice on Venishmartem.com through our Help-Desk system on how to filter your handheld devices, such as Blackberries and iPhones.)
+VCF works also for iPhones and Android.